mattbrictson/dotfiles/README.md

 * Allows bash command history to be navigated with up and down arrow keys.
 * Makes bash auto-completion case-insensitive.
 * Sets up necessary homebrew, rbenv, and python virtualenv shell variables.
-* Colorizes subversion output (for those legacy projects we all love!).
 * Specifies `less` as the default pager and Sublime Text (`subl`) as the default editor.
 * Sets better defaults for the `psql` command.